CAHanke/flr2mmcif/README.md

 This includes the part for the fluorescence (FLR) dictionary.

 ## Requirements
-The script requires Python3 with ihm, pandas, and xlrd installed.
+The script requires Python3 with ihm, and pandas installed.

 ## Usage